Superrehtard/old_diaspora_wiki/Community-supported-pods.md

 * To add your pod to the list, please edit this page, adding details along the same pattern as the existing data.
 Pods are listed in alphabetical order by pod name.
-* Please consider adding yourself to [the PodUp list](http://podup.sargodarya.de) as well.
-It's free, people will notice your pod, and you can track how your pod performs in the management console.
-[10/08/2011: Adding new pods to the list does not seem to work.]

 ## Diaspora pods